-- Configure the syslog daemon running on the monitored device to forward syslog messages to the Collector.
+- Configuring the syslog daemon.
+Configure the syslog daemon running on the monitored device to forward syslog messages to the Collector.

 The following example configures a UNIX syslog daemon to forward all syslog messages with the severity err to the device 172.16.0.12 on which the Collector is running.

 Please refer to your syslog server/daemon manual for information on how to configure message forwarding.